murex/mikado-testbuilders-kata/docs/Facilitation_Guide.md

 ## Facilitation

-Here are 2 flavors facilitations depending whether you are all co-localized, or all remote:
+Here are 2 facilitation flavors depending whether you are all co-localized, or all remote:

 * [Co-localized facilitation](./facilitation/CoLocalized.md)
 * [Remote facilitation](./facilitation/Remote.md)